Sudan's army warns civilians to avoid rival RSF positions

-Sudan's army is advising citizens to move away from positions held by the rival paramilitary Rapid Support Forces, warning that if they remain they will be considered legitimate targets.
+Sudan's army is advising citizens to move away from areas controlled by the Rapid Support Forces across the country, warning that the paramilitary's positions are legitimate targets for its warplanes.

 The army led by Gen Abdel Fattah Al Burhan is fighting for control of Sudan against the RSF.